tasxatzial/c-string/README.md

 ## Compile

-Use the provided Makefile:

-### Building the library
+* Build the library that uses pointers:

-* Pointer version:

 ```bash
 make mystring_ptrs.o
 ```

-* Array version:
+* Build the library that uses arrays:

 ```bash
 make mystring_ars.o
 ```

-### Building the test files
+## Tests

 Using the library is demonstrated in [main.c](main.c)

-* Build the tests for the pointer version:
+* Build the tests that use pointer version:

 ```bash
 make mystring_ptrs
 ```

-and run with:
+Run:

 ```bash
 ./mystring_ptrs
 ```

-* Build the tests for the array version:
+* Build the tests that uses the array version:

 ```bash
 make mystring_ars
 ```

-and run with:
+Run:

 ```bash
 ./mystring_ars